 - Participate in writing and performance workshops to increase your volume of work and improve the skills you will need to perform

 - With a group of no more than 15 other participants, you will receive individual attention from coaches to improve your writing and performance skills as well as make some lasting friendships with upper-classmen.

-- Exploring the city of Saint Louis and some of the hidden gems of WashU’s campus
+- Exploring the city of Saint Louis (with tentative field trips to the City Museum or the Arch) and some of the hidden gems of WashU’s campus

 - Learn about and become a part of the global slam poetry movement

 - Making memories that will last a lifetime.

 For more information, check out these links

 STEER-IT (Student Techs Exploring Emerging Resources in Technology)

 Want a fast paced, hands on, interactive program geared toward students that have an interest in technology?
 Then join us for STEER-IT!